-5.2 The Gateway follows the graduated approach to a student's special educational needs with four stages of action: assess, plan, do and review.
-This cycle of support means that earlier decisions and actions are revisited, refined and revised with a growing understanding of the student's needs and what supports them to make good progress.
+5.2 The GLC follows the graduated approach to a pupil's special educational needs with four stages of continuous and successive action: assess, plan, do and review.
+This cycle of support means that earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and what supports them to make good progress.

 Graduated approach 1.
-Assess The SEND team, in collaboration with teachers and pastoral staff, analyses the student's needs.
-The views of the student and their parents/carers will be taken into account.
+Assess The pupil's class teacher, with support from the SENDCo, will carry out a clear analysis of the pupil's needs.
+The views of the pupil and their parents/carers will be taken into account.
 The school may also seek advice from external support services.
 2. Plan Key staff decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.
 Parents/carers will be fully aware of the planned support and interventions, and may be asked to reinforce or contribute to progress at home.
-Student views will be sought.
-3. Do The student's teachers retain overall responsibility for their progress in each subject area.
+Pupil views will be sought.
+3. Do The pupil's class teacher retains overall responsibility for their progress.
+Where the plan involves group, key worker support or focused teaching away from the main class teacher, they still retain responsibility for the pupil.
+They will work closely with any learning support assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
+The SENDCo will support the teacher in further assessing the pupil's particular strengths and weaknesses, in problem solving and advising on how to implement support effectively.
+4. Review The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed in line with the agreed date.
+The impact and quality of the support and interventions will be evaluated.
+The teacher and the SENDCo will revise the outcomes and support in light of the pupil's progress and development, and in consultation with the pupil and their parents/carers.